 From this morning’s editorial, “Pass Budget, Then Act on ‘Dreamers,’” in the Wheeling Intelligencer*:

 Democratic leaders in Congress seem more interest in political grandstanding than in keeping essential government services available.
-Their demand regarding budget bills that need to be enacted by January 19 makes that . . .
+Their demand regarding budget bills that need to be enacted by . . .

 Still keeping its readers uninformed or ill-informed

 As could be expected given its importance, major U.S. newspapers made Trump's divulging of top secret and highly-classified information their top story.
 As Kiosko.net currently demonstrates, the Trump story is at the top of the front page and it is the headline with the largest font on each of the five newspapers featured at the top of . . .